github-aws-runners/terraform-aws-github-runner/lambdas/services/scale-set/README.md

 The EC2 provider counts a `config-published` instance as serving only during the orchestration request's boot window (`bootTimeoutMinutes`, default `10`) or after an exact online or `JobStarted` identity is observed.
 After the window, offline or unknown capacity is retained rather than terminated, and the complete inventory pass allows it to stop suppressing a replacement.
 Instances left in an earlier or unknown publication state are also retained for operator recovery and never terminated speculatively.
 EC2 ownership includes a SHA-256 hash of the canonical GitHub configuration scope, preventing the same runner-config name and numeric scale-set ID in another GitHub scope from colliding.
 A bounded one-instance physical surge may replace ambiguous capacity; once that ceiling is reached, the provider reports retained capacity instead of creating an unbounded replacement loop.

+The recovery janitor intentionally has a stricter destructive boundary than normal reconciliation: it only acts on an exact EC2 ownership match plus an exact Actions runner ID/name match plus a fresh GitHub `busy: false` response.
+It treats an unavailable GitHub inventory as unknown and leaves the instance untouched.
+The GitHub App therefore needs organization `Self-hosted runners: Read & write` permission for the final status lookup and removal.

 - `GET /healthz` reports controller liveness and is used by Docker/ECS.
 External GitHub outages remain live but degraded to avoid restart loops.
 - `GET /readyz` reports readiness and returns 503 unless every reconciler is ready.